Introduction: The Art of the Pivot

 That’s the real magic of shared intelligence — not hoarding shiny IOCs, but contributing context so others can act fast.

-(Also, let’s be honest, few things are more satisfying than watching a malicious domain go poof right before a criminal’s big weekend sale)
+(Also, let’s be honest, few things are more satisfying than watching a malicious domain go poof right before a criminal’s big weekend sale.)

 🧠 The Secret Sauce: Sharing Methods, Not Just Data

-But do you know what’s even more valuable than an indicator?
+You know what’s even more valuable than an indicator?
 The tradecraft behind how you found it.

 ❤️ Giving Back to the Intel Community